sambow23/blade-stealth-2016-macOS/README.md

 -----

 The included Killer wifi/BT card will also not work in macOS as it lacks drivers.
 I replaced mine with a DW1560 and it works completely out of the box, including Bluetooth, no special setup needed

+Bluetooth audio seems to work flawlessly, tested with `Samsung Galaxy Buds+` and `Sennheiser Momentum 2 Wireless` Seem to use proper codecs out of the box, no latency or sound quality issues.

 Sleep
 -----